Please mention Family Fun when booking!

 Collins Barracks Museum Events

-The National Museum of Ireland – Decorative Arts And History, Collins Barracks in Dublin is home to a wide range of objects, which include weaponry, furniture, silver, ceramics and glassware; as well as examples of Folklife and costume.
+The National Museum of Ireland – Decorative Arts And History is housed in Collins Barracks Museum in Dublin.
+It is home to a wide range of objects, which include weaponry, furniture, silver, ceramics and glassware; as well as examples of Folklife and costume.

 Collins Barracks (The National Museum of Ireland – Decorative Arts And History) – Events